 Acceptance to Sotheby’s Institute of Art is a prerequisite for the awarding of financial assistance.
 Applicants for financial assistance must complete and submit the Application for Admission prior to their financial assistance application and must complete all aspects of the admissions process, including the interview, prior to consideration for an award.

-Institutional financial assistance, in the form of partial-tuition awards, is intended to provide assistance to students in paying their tuition and fees; it will not fully fund the cost of attending.
-Both financial need and academic merit will be taken into account by the Committee on Financial Assistance.
+Institutional scholarships and financial assistance, in the form of partial-tuition awards, is intended to provide assistance to students in paying their tuition and fees; it will not fully fund the cost of attending.
+Both financial need and academic merit will be taken into account by the Scholarship and Financial Assistance Committee.
 Financial need will be weighted more heavily in the determination of grants while academic merit/professional accomplishment will receive more emphasis for merit awards.